davidclough/node/_documents/javascript-guide/javascript-guide.md

     console.log(addTen(2));

+[The this Keyword](#language-this-keyword-call-apply-bind) section further up also shows some examples of these functions being used.

 Also see [MDN - Function.prototype.bind()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind).

 ##### <a name="language-types-arguments-object"></a>arguments Object
 This object is explained in the [Handling a Variable Number of Parameters](#language-variable-number-of-parameters) section further up.
 Note that this is the _arguments object_.
 It is different from the _arguments property_ of the function object, which is deprecated.

 Also see [arguments object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).

 ### <a name="language-javascript-keywords"></a>JavaScript Keywords
 Most the of the language keywords in JavaScript behave pretty much the same as in other C-based languages.
 It would be pointless explaining them all again.
 Below are keywords which behave a bit differently from C# or are not in the language at all.